myzhang01/reprod-hamory-miguel-walker/README.md

 # reprod-hamory-miguel-walker

-A revised reproduction package for 'Twenty-year economic impacts of deworming' by Joan Hamory, Edward Miguel, Michael Walker, Michael Kremer, and Sarah Baird (2021)
+This is a revised reproduction package for 'Twenty-year economic impacts of deworming' by Joan Hamory, Edward Miguel, Michael Walker, Michael Kremer, and Sarah Baird (2021).

 This reproduction attempt was documented on the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org/).
 The link to this reproduction can be found [here](https://www.socialsciencereproduction.org/reproductions/0d5ad5d3-5a6e-40f0-96c4-56f377588d7b/index).
 A reproduction tree can be found below: